nhsconnect/Events-Management/pages/messages/messages/encounter_1.md

 ## Event Message Content

-The `encounter` event is intended to be a ["linked data"](overview_msg_architecture_event_content.html) event message, as described on the [Message Content](overview_msg_architecture_event_content.html) page, where the supporting information for the event should not be included in the encounter event but rather made available via an API and the event message would contain a pointer to that API.
-Within the encounter event the pointers to supporting information should be included in the form of DocumentReference resources.
-The DocumentReference resources that are included in the event message should share the pointer model and retrieval mechanism with those defined by the [National Record Locator](https://developer.nhs.uk/apis/nrl/index.html) service.
+The `encounter` event is a ["linked information"](overview_msg_architecture_event_content.html) event message, as described on the [Message Content](overview_msg_architecture_event_content.html) page.
+This means that the supporting information for the event should not be included in the encounter event but rather made available by the publisher through an API and the event message will instead contain a pointer which links to that API.

-The focus of the event message is an `Encounter` resource which will contain elements and references that give context to the encounter event.
+Within the encounter event message the pointers to supporting information will be included in the form of `DocumentReference` resources which conform to the pointer model and retrieval mechanism defined by the [National Record Locator](https://developer.nhs.uk/apis/nrl/index.html) service.

 All encounter event messages that are published to the NEMS **MUST** be created inline with guidance and requirements specified on this page and on the [Generic Event Message Requirements](explore_genreic_event_requirements.html) page.
 Programs that choose to use this encounter event will need to define additional requirement for their publishers around population of the event message and what their subscribers should look for in the event message to identify if the event message is relevant to their use case.